hpi-epic/pricewars-consumer/README.md

 Keep in mind to add the new behavior with its description, default settings and method name in the *app/controller/behavior_controller.rb* in the way that it will be included and listed in the default setting return value.

-##### Adding new features for logit behaviors

-For adding a new features for the logit behavior, one simply needs to extend the logic in *lib\features.rb*.
-In particular, one may implement a new method and include it in the switch case starting in L9.

 #### Selection of one product & its market situation